foxx/foxx.github.io/_posts/draft-2014-12-30-crossbar-io-code-review.draft.markdown

 After reading through [WAMP v2](https://github.com/tavendo/WAMP/blob/master/spec/advanced.md), which admittedly is still in beta, I'm left with the impression that it is an over-engineered solution to a very simple problem, which when coupled with lacking maturity and stability, makes it a dangerous candidate for production.

+The specification makes for difficult reading, in some ways it reminds me of RFC 3261 (SIP).
+Some places have nested JSON encoded as a string [1] (wtf?), and throughout the spec there is type hinting appended to message definition keys (|string, |bool etc).
+There has also been minimal external input and peer review, the majority of the spec has been written by one person and less than a handful of people had any deep involvement on the group mailing list throughout its conception.

+Furthermore, WAMP is a trademark which belongs to the company who has sponsored its development, and it uses the CC license which is not recommended for software and is not GPL compatible.
+Also many of the Autobahn WAMP family use differing licenses, Apache/MIT etc.

 ### Conclusion

 Both AutobahnJS and crossbar.io are let down by poor architectural design, bad code quality, excessive [SLOC](http://en.wikipedia.org/wiki/Source_lines_of_code) and unclear documentation.
 They are both written in ES5, rather than the far superior ES6, and have clearly not followed TDD.